 Cooking a turkey in a pellet grill

 - Remove the brined turkey from the bag and lightly blot away excess moisture from the surface.
-There is no need to truss the bird or fill the cavity.
-However, you can add a peeled onion, fresh rosemary, or halved orange to the cavity if you wish.
+No need to truss the bird or fill the cavity.

-- Set an aluminum drip pan directly underneath the grates where the turkey will go, to catch the juices, .
-Place the turkey directly onto the grill grates of your smoker.
+- Set an aluminum drip pan directly underneath the grates where the turkey will go.
+Place the turkey, breast side up, on the grill grates of your smoker.
 Close the lid and let it cook, untouched for 2 1/2 hours.

-- Brush the poultry baste onto the turkey.
-You might need to move the turkey to gain access to the other half.
+- Gently apply the poultry baste on the turkey.
+Carefully, move the turkey to gain access to the other half.

-- Close the lid and let the turkey cook for another 2 hours, then baste once more.
-Reheat the baste as needed.
+- Close the lid and continue cooking for another 2 hours, then baste or spritz once more.
+Reheat the baste or spritz as needed.

-- Close the lid once more and cook for another 3 hours, or until the thigh and legs read 175 degrees F, and the thickest part of the breast reaches 165 degrees.
+- Close the lid once more and cook for another 3 hours, or until the thigh and legs read and internal temperature of 175-180 degrees F, and the thickest part of the breast reaches 170 degrees.
 Don’t panic if the breast meat reaches 175 degrees.
 It will be moist and delicious!

 Resting and Carving